 - find their spokespeople

-- negotiate a deed of settlement which outlines the settlement, often including land, money and an apology.
+- negotiate a deed of settlement which outlined the settlement, often including land, money and an apology.

 By the early 2000s most people accepted the idea of treaty settlements.
-The process was seen as an international example of how to resolve historic grievances.
+The process was seen as an example to the world of how to resolve historic grievances.